HomeTutorialsDifferences Between CCPA And GDPR Compliance

 • Third parties that access user data

-Users can request that their data be deleted – and they may also request to cease the sale of their personal data.
-They may also request that they are not discriminated against for requesting information/ control regarding their data.
+Users can request that their data be deleted – and they may also request to cease the sale of their data.
+They may also ask that they are not discriminated against for asking for information/ control regarding their data.

 What Is GDPR Compliance?